-You can specify customized cell style (color/background color, bold/italics, font size etc) based on cell values.
+You can customize cells style (color/background color, bold/italics, font size etc) based on cell values.
 The following expression highlights with red measure values that below some threshold:

 SumOfTotalExpressionHtml.SetTextColor( Html.Raw( Format("{0:#.##}", [SumOfTotal] ), SumOfTotal), SumOfTotal<200 ? "red" : null)